wakeuplabs-io/opraas/docs/research.md

 ### Web dev console

 The dev console will focus on generating a full config for the user to download and deploy in one command with the cli.
 We'll ask users input for filling up the kick off config and generate a zip for them to download and deploy.
-To achieve this the zip will contain a full config.toml file and the cli binaries so that `./opraas dev` or `./opraas deploy` is all they need.
+To achieve this the zip will contain a full config.toml file and the cli binaries so that `npx opruaas dev` or `npx opruaas deploy` is all they need.

 ## Risk and uncertainties